bengeisler/TcLog/README.md

+This readme is a copy of the [blog post introducing this framework](https://benediktgeisler.de/en/blog/tclog/).

 *Logging in TwinCAT with the on-board means is limited to the output as ADS event.
 The TcLog library presented here enables flexible logging to the file system.*

 ## Logging in TwinCAT